-The Company and subsidiary Instant Reach International Limited are exempted from income tax.
-The income tax returns of Airtac Industrial Co., Ltd and ATC (Italia) S.R.L. have been respectively examined and cleared by the ROC tax authority and Italian taxing authority through 2011 and 2008.
+The income tax returns of the Company and subsidiaries, except Instant Reach International Limited are exempted from income tax, Airtac International Group Taiwan Branch, and Airtac Industrial Co., Ltd have been respectively examined and cleared by the ROC tax authority through 2014.
 The other subsidiaries have also filed business income tax returns by the deadlines set by the local governments.

-21. EARNINGS PER SHARE
+22. EARNINGS PER SHARE